- Written by JPHrisoulas

 If you have any questions or would like further information please us.

 Please note: These classes do not include room or board for the two day classes nor transportation to or from our facility.
-Please contact us for a list of motels, hotels and other places to stay in the Henderson, Nevada, area.
+Please contact us for a list of motels, hotels and other places to stay in the Spring Hill, Florida area.

 These classes are a great opportunity to learn from one of finest traditional bladesmiths working today so, please, if interested feel free to contact us.
 Thank you!!